 - Add sugar and stir to dissolve.

-- Cover with cloth cover and secure with the rubber band.
+- Cover with cloth cover and rubber band or a custom brewer cap.

 - Say a prayer, send good vibes, commune with your culture (optional but recommended).